davidar/tensor/README.md

 ## Linux
 ### Installing pre-requisites
 Just install things from "Pre-requisites" using your preferred package manager.
-If your Qt package base is fine-grained you might want to take a look at CMakeLists.txt to figure out which specific libraries Quaternion uses.
+If your Qt package base is fine-grained you might want to take a look at CMakeLists.txt to figure out which specific libraries Tensor uses.

 ### Building
 From the root directory of the project sources: